anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our greatness lies not so much in being able to remake the world as being able to remake ourselves.
+Quote: I'm not afraid of storms, for I'm learning how to sail my ship.

-By: Mahatma Gandhi
+By: Louisa May Alcott